unavi-xyz/unavi/apps/docs/docs/main/running-locally.md

 ---
 sidebar_position: 40
-sidebar_label: ⚒️ Development
+sidebar_label: ⚒️ Running Locally
-title: Development
+title: Running Locally
 ---

 This page will walk you through the steps to run a Wired client locally on your own machine.